valiton/swagger-restify/README.md

 {swagger-restify}
 =========
-This project is a fork of [swagger-express](https://github.com/fliptoo/swagger-express) project with some fixes that it possible to use it with [restify](http://mcavage.me/node-restify/) framework.
+This project is a fork of [swagger-express](https://github.com/fliptoo/swagger-express) project with some fixes that make it possible to use it with [restify](http://mcavage.me/node-restify/) framework.

 [Swagger](https://developers.helloreverb.com/swagger/) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.